-Despite confusing naming conventions (Lightroom, Lightroom Classic, Lightroom CC, Photoshop Lightroom…wth?!), it’s still theof the year.
+Despite confusing naming conventions (Lightroom, Lightroom Classic, Lightroom CC, Photoshop Lightroom…wth?!), it’s still the number one photo editing software of the year.

 I’ve been a professional photographer for almost 10 years, and have used Lightroom to edit both my personal and client photos almost every day.

-When Adobe moved Lightroom from being a, it lost a lot of fans, but many photographers still believe its definitely a price worth paying!
+When Adobe moved Lightroom from being a one-off purchase to a subscription, it lost a lot of fans, but many photographers still believe its definitely a price worth paying!